Domains

 Domain names are valuable digital assets and are often the first point of contact between a business and its customers.
 When someone registers a domain that is identical or confusingly similar to your brand, then depending on how it is used it could not only damage your business reputation but also divert customers away from you.

 There are formal mechanisms for challenging and gaining control of contentious domains.
-These help businesses wrestle domains away from parties where such cases have clear merits.
+These help businesses wrestle domains away from parties when such cases have clear merits.

-In today’s digital economy, your domain name is an essential part of your business.
-For may businesses the domain is fundamental.
-Customers expect to find you online and if they are misled by a competitor or opportunist using a confusingly similar domain, the impact can be immediate and damaging.
-A common problem is ‘cybersquatting’ (where someone registers a domain name in bad faith either to sell it back to the brand owner for a premium or purely to stop a legitimate owner from acquiring it).
+In the digital economy of this day and age, your domain name is an essential part of your business.
+For many businesses, ownership of a domain that reflects the brand name is paramount.
+Customers expect to find you online and if they are misled by a competitor or opportunist using a similar domain, the impact can be immediate and damaging.
+A common domain problem is ‘cybersquatting’.
+This is where someone registers a domain name maliciously, either for the purpose of selling it back to the brand owner for a premium, or, purely to stop a legitimate brand owner from acquiring it.

-There are established procedures for dealing with domain name disputes.
-Many disputes can be resolved through complaint procedures such as the Uniform Domain-Name Dispute-Resolution Policy (UDRP) or the Nominet Dispute Resolution Service (DRS) in the UK.
+There are established procedures for dealing with the contentious registration and exploitation of domain names.
+Many disputes can be resolved through complaint procedures such as the Uniform Domain Name Dispute Resolution Policy (UDRP) or the Nominet Dispute Resolution Service (DRS) in the UK.

-These processes are designed to be faster and less expensive than going to court.
-With a successful outcome, they result in the domain name being transferred back to the rightful owner if bad faith and dishonest intentions are proven.
+These procedures are much quicker and cheaper than going to court.
+With a successful outcome, they can result in the domain name being transferred to the rightful owner if the dishonest intentions of the registrant can be shown to a satisfactory degree.

-To succeed in a domain name dispute, it needs to be shown that the domain name is identical or confusingly similar to your trade mark or brand, that the registrant has no legitimate interest in the domain and that it was registered and used in bad faith.
+To succeed with a domain name dispute, the domain name must be identical or confusingly similar to a trade mark that you have rights in, that the registrant has no legitimate interest in the domain and that its registration has been made in bad faith.

 Domains

-Does someone else own a domain that would like to contest?
-Talk to us today and let's help you.
+Has someone else registered a domain name that would you like to contest?
+Book a consultation and we will help you.

 Book now